benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The `<displayShortName>` element contains the name of the provider, as typically used by end users.
 It SHOULD be no longer than 12 characters, and it MUST NOT be longer than 20 characters.

+Both elements may used to display the provider or account name by the mail client UI, which has reasonable expectations on length and expressiveness.

+The `<displayShortName>` in particular may be used by the mail client together with the email address as partial base for the account name, and during everyday use of the app to represent the account, so it SHOULD be short, distinctive and represent the provider in the way end users refer and think of it.

 ## documentation